Samuel Freeman House: Site

 The Freeman House is located at 1962 Glencoe Way, a dead-end street in the Hollywood Hills of Los Angeles, California, United States.
 Designed by Frank Lloyd Wright, the house is placed on the side of a hill.
 It occupies an irregular land lot sloping south toward the intersection of Franklin and Highland avenues, near Hollywood Boulevard.
 Wright's nearly-contemporary John Storer House and Ennis House were also built on hilltop sites; the writer Robert C. Twombly wrote that this made the houses look "seemingly impenetrable" from the street.
 The lot covers a total of 6802 ft2; the house occupies the northern corner of the lot.

 Immediately to the south is the Hollywood United Methodist Church and the Villa Bonita apartment building.
 Additionally, Magic Castle and the Yamashiro Villa are located slightly farther to the west, and the Highland Towers Apartments is located to the east across Highland Avenue.
-The surrounding neighborhood also has houses designed by architects such as Lloyd Wright and Rudolph Schindler (both proteges of Frank Lloyd Wright).
+The surrounding neighborhood also has houses designed by architects such as Lloyd Wright and Rudolph Schindler (both protégés of Frank Lloyd Wright).
 The segment of Glencoe Way abutting the house was established in 1922, several years after the neighborhood was subdivided and just before the house was built.
 The street had not been paved when construction started.

 Architecture

-The Freeman House is one of eight buildings that Frank Lloyd Wright designed in Greater Los Angeles, alongside houses like the Millard House (La Miniatura), the Hollyhock House, the Storer House, and the Ennis House.
+The Freeman House is one of eight houses that Frank Lloyd Wright designed in Greater Los Angeles, alongside houses like the Millard House (La Miniatura), the Hollyhock House, the Storer House, and the Ennis House.
 (Note: Besides these houses, Wright's three other works in Greater Los Angeles are the Anderton Court Building in Beverly Hills, the Sturges House in Brentwood, and the Arch Oboler House's gatehouse on Mulholland Drive.)
 The Ennis, Freeman, Millard, and Storer houses were the only textile block houses he designed in Los Angeles.
 According to the writer Hugh Hart, "Wright saw his Textile Block Method approach as an utterly modern, and democratic, expression of his organic architecture ideal."
 Few of his clients ended up commissioning textile-block designs, given the novelty of the construction method.
 As The New York Times later said: "Aside from the free-spirited oil heiress Aline Barnsdall, whom he fought with constantly, his motley clients included a jewelry salesman [Samuel Freeman], a rare-book dealing widow [Alice Millard] and a failed doctor [John Storer]."

 The Freeman House's style has been characterized as a blend of Islamic and Maya architecture.
 After designing the four textile-block houses, Wright went on to design various concrete-block buildings across the U.S., including Usonian houses made of "Usonian Automatic" blocks.
 The architect Jeffrey Chusid stated that the house's design had to encapsulate "the clearest, most efficient expression of [Wright's] ideas" due to the limited space available.